Aims and scope

 - dissemination, education, outreach, and teaching.

 This list is not exhaustive or ordered by rank, and the journal will consider submissions on other subject areas.
 Contributions dealing with multidisciplinary aspects of natural hazards and their consequences are welcome.

 Natural Hazards and Earth System Sciences utilizes an innovative two-stage publication process designed to (a) provide a lasting record of scientific discussion on the journal topics, (b) maximize the effectiveness and transparency of the review process, (c) enable rapid publication of new scientific results and achievements, and (d) make scientific publications freely accessible.

-In the first stage, manuscripts that pass a preliminary editorial screening are immediately posted in Natural Hazards and Earth System Sciences Discussions (NHESSD).
+In the first stage, manuscripts that pass a preliminary editorial screening are immediately posted as preprints on EGUsphere, EGU's preprint repository, or in NHESS' discussion forum NHESSD.
 The submissions are then subject to an interactive public discussion.
-In this discussion phase, the referees' comments (anonymous or identified), additional short comments by members of the scientific community (identified), as well as the authors' replies to the editor, the referees, and peers are also posted in NHESSD.
-In the second stage, the peer-review process is completed; following acceptance the final revised papers are published in Natural Hazards and Earth System Sciences (NHESS).
+In this discussion phase, the referees' comments (anonymous or identified), additional comments by members of the scientific community (identified), as well as the authors' replies to the editor, the referees, and peers are also posted alongside the preprint.
+In the second stage, the peer-review process is completed; following acceptance, the final revised papers are published in Natural Hazards and Earth System Sciences (NHESS).

-To ensure publication precedence for authors, and to provide a lasting record of scientific discussion, NHESSD and NHESS are both registered with an International Standard Serial Number (ISSN), permanently archived, and fully citable.
+To ensure publication precedence for authors, and to provide a lasting record of scientific discussion, EGUsphere, NHESSD, and NHESS are registered with an International Standard Serial Number (ISSN), permanently archived, and fully citable.